The most daredevil group of daffy drivers to ever whirl their wheels in the Wacky Races!

 - Those Magnificent Flying Machines: Most notably Red Max and his Crimson Haybailer, also Professor Pat Pending and his Convert-a-Car and the Gruesome Twosome's Creepy Coupe.
 On occasion, the other cars will take flight as well.

-- Trickster Archetype: Dick Dastardly.
+- The Trickster: Dick Dastardly.
 Sure, he can win the race by playing fair, but he insists playing the race his way.
 Of course he loses, but he keeps coming back for more.
 "The Super Silly Swamp Sprint" has Dastardly saying the other racers forced him to be a bad guy in a clear case of Crocodile Tears, as he adds: "I don't want to use those destructive machines but they leave me with no other choice."

 - Unspoken Plan Guarantee: Dick Dastardly's plans to hinder the other racers only worked out (temporarily) on the very rare occasions when he didn't explain them out loud beforehand.

 - Vehicular Sabotage: Messing up the other racers' vehicles is a standard Dick Dastardly tactic in the Wacky Races, to try to get a leg up on the competition.

-- Weaponized Car: Most of the male racers have some kind of combat capability (a cannon, buzzsaws, a dragon...)
+- Weaponized Car: Most of the male racers have some kind of combat capability.
+(Examples include a cannon, buzzsaws, a dragon...)

-- Wiper Start: In one episode, Sergeant Blast ends up in the Compact Pussycat [Penelope Pitstop's car].
+- Wiper Start: In "Race Rally to Raleigh", Sergeant Blast ends up in the Compact Pussycat [Penelope Pitstop's car].
 Trying to stop it, he activates the controls that apply face powder and lipstick.
 Granted, these are not standard controls in a car, but it does raise the question of why he thought the brakes would be activated by a button on the dashboard.
 Meanwhile, over in the Army Surplus Special, Penelope winds up firing the cannon.

-- You Didn't Ask: In "Baja-Ha-Ha Race", the Mean Machine gets stuck on mud until a donkey pulls it out.
+- You Didn't Ask: In "Baja-Ha-Ha Race", the Mean Machine gets stuck in mud until a donkey pulls it out.
 To make sure his rivals won't be as lucky, Dick Dastardly buys the donkey.
 When Penelope Pitstop gets stuck, the seller calls another donkey to pull her car.
 Dastardly protests that the seller didn't say he had another donkey and the seller replies that Dastardly didn't ask and he has several donkeys.